ovh/cds/engine/hooks/README.md

 ## Storage

-Task list and definitions are stored in the *Cache* (redis or local).
+Task list and definitions are stored in the *Cache* (Redis or local).
 The key `hooks:tasks` is a Sorted Set containing tasks UUID sorted by timestamp creation.
 Each task is stored as JSON in a key `hooks:tasks:<UUID>`.

 When a **task** is or have to be invocated, the **task execution** of the **task** is listed in a Sorted Set (sorted by timestamp of **task execution**): `hooks:tasks:executions:<type>:<UUID>`; this set contains the list of all timestamp on **task execution**.